gammaraysky/tf_objectiondetection/README.md

 - this notebook is referenced from https://github.com/nicknochnack/TFODCourse Nick's tutorial on webcam hand gestures detection
 - started with SSD MobileNet FPNLite 320x320 but results weren't good.
 Attempted ResNet101 based on performance/speed chart here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md
 - added image augmentation preprocessing steps to train pipeline
-- saved model deployed on Docker, but I haven't built a REST client yet.
+- deployed with TF Serving + Docker
 - based on model performance so far, will try again with RCNN to see if classification performance is better. but it looks like we need a lot more data, and better quality dataset in general.
 (I should also try and find other projects using this dataset and look at their results)

 #### Train Loss Metrics (after 10000 steps):